CISecurity/ControlsAssessmentSpecification/control-20/control-20.8.rst

 Measures
 --------
 * M1 = The list of historical user and system accounts authorized for use in penetration testing
-* M2 = The number of historical user and system accounts authorized for use in penetration testing (count of M1)
+* M2 = Count of historical user and system accounts authorized for use in penetration testing (count of M1)
 * M3 = The list of current user and system accounts that were authorized for use in penetration testing
-* M4 = The number of current user and system accounts that were authorized for use in penetration testing (count of M3)
+* M4 = Count of current user and system accounts that were authorized for use in penetration testing (count of M3)
 * M5 = The list of current user and system accounts with penetration testing privileges still assigned
-* M6 = The number of current user and system accounts with penetration testing privileges still assigned (count of M5)
+* M6 = Count of current user and system accounts with penetration testing privileges still assigned (count of M5)

 Metrics
 -------